Matolov/Matolov/README.md

 🌱 I’m passionate about exploring innovative solutions in software and hardware technologies.

-💼 Currently, I’m working as an intern, gaining hands-on experience and further developing my technical skills in a real-world setting.
+💼 Currently, I’m working as an intern, gaining hands-on experience and further developing my technical skills.

 📫 How to reach me: valentinmatolov1@gmail.com